gordonguthrie/voluntaryunion/docs/index.md

-# The Act Of Voluntary Union - An Act For A Constitution
+# The Act Of Voluntary Union
 ## Purpose

 ## Contents